Aspang-Markt

 Aspang-Markt is a market town in Lower Austria in Austria.

 Geography

 Aspang-Markt is situated in the region Bucklige Welt submontane of the Wechsel mountain (1,743 m).
 It is completely surrounded by Aspangberg-St. Peter.

 History

 The village was first documentary mentioned in 1220.
 The importance grew with the development of the road over the Wechsel Pass.
+It was the original southern terminus of the Aspangbahn from Vienna built in 1881.

 Politics

 Of the 19 seats on the municipal council, the ÖVP has 15 and the SPÖ 4.